-Create, format and audit workbooks at an advanced level using database functions, macros, templates, Web tools, multiple workbooks, workgroups, imported/exported data, data tables, scenario management, Solver and VBA.
-May be repeated with different software.
-Prerequisite: BCT 130 (or instructor’s signature).
+Create, format and audit workbooks at an advanced level using database functions, macros, templates, web tools, multiple workbooks, imported/exported data, data tables, scenario management, Solver, and VBA.
+Prerequisites: BCT 130, MATH 093.

 BCT 230 5 credits

 Advanced instruction in the theories and technical skills of database management systems; integrative learning is emphasized.
 Students will build relational databases and use advanced features and commands including VBA.
-May be repeated with different software.
-Prerequisite: BCT 205 or instructor’s signature.
+Prerequisites: BCT 150.

 BCT 240 2 credits

-Basic publishing skills for creating newsletters, brochures, business cards, postcards, flyers for print, e-mail, and the Web.
-Students will create a publication from scratch or use available business or personal designs software.
-Students will create, manage, revise, and distribute publications and use digital technology to enhance their work.
+Basic publishing skills for creating newsletters, brochures, business cards, postcards, flyers for print, e-mail and the Web.
+Create a publication from scratch or use available business or personal designs software.
+Create, manage, revise, and distribute publications and use digital technology to enhance their work.
+Formerly CEC 135.
 Prerequisites: BCT 105, BCT 120.

 BCT 251 3 credits

 Provides an introduction to Web-editing software Logic and layout for beginning Web page designers.
 Provides all the information necessary to plan effective and attractive Web pages.
 Included are helpful tips on how to make professional-looking Web pages.
 May be repeated with different software.
-Prerequisites: BCT 105 and BCT 125 (or instructor’s signature).
+Formerly BIT 225/CEC 140.
+Prerequisites: BCT 105 and BCT 125 or instructor's signature.

 BCT 275 3 credits

 This project-oriented course will prepare students to utilize spreadsheet, database, presentation, publishing and word processing software to perform integrated tasks and functions.
 Students will complete projects and simulations that require them to integrate shared data and information between those programs.
-Prerequisites: BCT 105, BCT 120, BCT 130, BCT 150, BCT 160 or instructor’s signature.
+Prerequisites: BCT 105, BCT 120, and BCT 130.

-Work Experience II is designed to continue to provide students with on-the-job practical field experience related to business computer technology.
+Designed to continue providing on-the-job practical field experience related to business computer technology.
 One credit is earned for each five hours of work experience per week.
-Prerequisite: permission of instructor.
+Variable credit class.
+Prerequisite: instructor's permission.